-- Ensuring that the Juvenile Section of the Club is structured in accordance with good practice guidelines and that young people are afforded a role in decision-making at an appropriate level. - Ensuring all those eligible to participate in any team within the club are provided with an opportunity to do so. - Ensuring that all Club members are aware of their responsibilities to all children and young people. - Appointing a Children's Officer whose role shall include the monitoring of the child-centred ethos of the Club and compliance with any policies and guidelines as issued by
+- Ensuring that the Juvenile Section of the Club is structured in accordance with good practice guidelines and that young people are afforded a role in decision-making at an appropriate level. - Ensuring all those eligible to participate in any team within the club are provided with an opportunity to do so. - Ensuring that all Club members are aware of their responsibilities to all children and young people. - Appointing a Children's Officer whose role shall include the monitoring of the child-centred ethos of the Club and compliance with any policies and guidelines as issued by the Club, by their National Governing Bodies, or by statutory authorities and agencies in their jurisdiction.

-- the Club, by their National Governing Bodies, or by statutory authorities and agencies in their jurisdiction. - Ensuring that all players are covered by their relevant Injury Scheme and that all premises in use by our Club and players are equally covered for property/liability insurance as deemed necessary. - Adopting procedures that facilitate the privacy and safety of all young people in the Club and that all such procedures are maintained and regularly reviewed so as to ensure that young people feel safe and are safe in the Club. - Seeking the agreement of parents/guardians when their sons/daughters under 18 years of age are invited into adult squads.
+- Appointing a Designated Liaison Person whose role shall include liaising with Statutory Authorities and assisting members in relation to the reporting of allegations, concerns and/or suspicions of child abuse. - Ensuring that all players are covered by their relevant Injury Scheme and that all premises in use by our Club and players are equally covered for property/liability insurance as deemed necessary. - Adopting procedures that facilitate the privacy and safety of all young people in the Club and that all such procedures are maintained and regularly reviewed so as to ensure that young people feel safe and are safe in the Club. - Seeking the agreement of parents/guardians when their sons/daughters under 18 years of age are invited into adult squads.
 Boundaries of behaviour in adult groups normally differ from those that apply to underage teams and squads. - Appointing a Club Code of Behaviour (Underage) Hearings Committee comprising three people.
 This Committee shall be appointed and mandated by the Club Executive to hear any alleged breaches of the Code of Behaviour (Underage) and to reach a determination following their enquiries as to what sanction, if any, may apply in the event of a breach of the Code of Behaviour (Underage) - Adopting, on an annual basis, the Club Child Safeguarding Statement which will be made known to Club members and put on prominent display in the Club premises.